flaviusb/kropaya/bootstrap/notes.md

 {} are products, and can be used to declare type or data
 <> are sums, and can be used to declare type or data
-⦇⦈ are rows which could be products or sums, and can be used only to declare type in constraints
+⦇⦈ are rows which could be products or sums, and can be used only to declare type

 case :: ∀ x y z a. <x::y |z> → {x::(y→a) |z} → a.
 case it pattern = (pattern∘x) (it∘x)